 eCommerce conversion rates often seem like impossible figures to move, especially during the holiday shopping season.
-After all, when you’re getting thousands of more users to your site looking for that perfect holiday gift, your conversion rate is bound to decrease.
+After all, when you’re driving thousands more users to your site looking for that perfect holiday gift, your conversion rate is bound to decrease.

 But you don’t just have to sit back and accept whatever this holiday season has in store for you.

-Today, we’ll recommend 10 holiday eCommerce strategies to consider for 2021, based on our experience working with dozens of online retailers over the past decade:
+Today, we’ll recommend 10 holiday eCommerce strategies to consider for the 2023 season, based on our experience working with dozens of online retailers over the past decade.

-While 2021’s holiday conversion rate averages will be a mystery until the season concludes, you can still start planning ahead with these site optimization strategies:
+While 2023’s holiday conversion rate averages will be a mystery until the season concludes and the new year begins, you can still attempt to maximize your site’s conversion rates with these optimization strategies:

 1. Implement a site code freeze.

-The holiday season is likely the busiest time of the year for your online business, so you want to risk as few website issues as possible.
+Black Friday and Cyber Monday are likely the peak season for your online business, so you want to risk as few website issues as possible.
 Most companies will go into a site code freeze sometime after Halloween (and definitely before Thanksgiving) to prevent any last-minute errors that could decimate holiday sales.